 The two of us at Red Square in Moscow with St Basil’s in the background.

 I’m wearing my Silkbody Sleeveless Drawstring Dress in Fuschia

 2 pairs of socks (quick dry)

 3 shirts (merino and merino/silk)

-1 pants (black travel jeans)
+1 pair of trousers (black travel jeans)

-1 hiking pants (light weight quick dry)
+1 pair of hiking pants (light weight quick dry)